computationalcore/scalabel-doc/doc/create-project.rst

 Go to the project dashboard by clicking the ``Go to Dashboard`` button.
 In addition to the features of the vendor dashboard, you can also export the labeled results and task URLs in the project dashboard.
+Scalabel exports projects in the `BDD data format <https://github.com/ucbdrive/bdd-data/blob/master/doc/format.md/>`_;
+you can load the exported Json file back in ``Item List`` as described above.

 .. figure:: ../media/images/docs/box2d_dashboard_0.2.png
    :alt: the screenshot of the project dashboard